Cultural impact of Whitney Houston: Racial and gender barriers

+Music

 Houston is recognized as one of the most influential R&B artists in history and a cultural icon.
-ABC News described Houston as a "revolutionary artist who enchanted audiences with her iconic voice –– and kicked down the door for Black artists who followed her."
+ABC News described Houston as a "revolutionary artist who enchanted audiences with her iconic voice—and kicked down the door for Black artists who followed her."
 Julianne MacNeill of Woman's World magazine credited Houston with "single-handedly changing the world of pop and R&B music".
+CBS News recognized her as the "voice of the post-civil rights era".
+On what would've been Houston's 50th birthday in 2013, Mikael Wood of the Los Angeles Times hailed her as a "superstar vocalist whose hit tunes helped bridge the gap between pop and soul music".

 During the 1980s, MTV was coming into its own and received criticism for not playing enough videos by black artists.
 With Michael Jackson breaking down the color barrier for black men, Houston did the same for black women.
 Although the video for her song "You Give Good Love" was initially restricted from airing on MTV because it sounded too black, she became the first black woman to receive heavy rotation on the network following the success of the "How Will I Know" video.
 According to author Ann Kaplan in her book Rocking Around the Clock: Television, Postmodernism and Consumer Culture, "until the recent advent of Whitney Houston, Tina Turner was the only female Black singer featured regularly, and even so, her videos are far and few between."
 Houston was credited for breaking barriers for black female artists on the channel resulting in videos by Janet Jackson, Jody Watley and Tracy Chapman to be immediately accepted to the channel's playlist.